ISAITB/docs-itb-ta/source/login/index.rst

 as a new role linked to your EU Login profile.

 To migrate a legacy account start by selecting the relevant option from the popup dialog.
-Note that this selection is already done for you in case you clicked the migration link from the test bed's :ref:`welcome page<login__welcome>`.
+Note that this selection is already done for you in case you clicked the migration link from the Test Bed's :ref:`welcome page<login__welcome>`.

 .. figure:: ../screenshots/roles__popup__migrate_option.PNG
   :align: center